simpledotorg/docs/engineering/localization/server.md

     ti: ti_ET
 ```

 On the left are locale codes in the Transifex convention, on the right are locales in the convention that Rails expects.
 Whenever a new language is added to the app, this mapping table also needs to be updated.

+For more details on Simple's integration with Transifex, see the [Transifex Localization](https://github.com/simpledotorg/simple-server/blob/master/doc/wiki/transifex-localization.md)
+guide.

 ## Notes

 Once a new locale file has been added to the project, it needs to be added to the list of [available locales](https://github.com/simpledotorg/simple-server/blob/9894516eec914397569af15b9964ec9bb1f20879/config/application.rb#L37) to be accepted by Rails.